Bozcaada, a formerly-Greek now Turkish island 52 km (32 miles) south of Çanakkale (map), is a favorite summer retreat for Istanbullus.

 Bozcaada has numerous other small pensions, guesthouses, and hotels from budget to luxury.
 Use the handy Hotel Search Box to check room rates, availability, location and facilities———>>>

 You'll notice harborside restaurants as you arrive by ferry.
 Walk inland from the harbor and you'll see lots more small cafés and restaurants.
 Wander around, find one you like, and begin the adoption process for finding "your" place on the island.

 Transport to Bozcaada

-Minibuses run regularly all year between Çanakkale and Geyikli, ending their run at Geyikli İskelesi, the dock for ferryboats to Bozcaada.
+Minibuses run regularly all year between Çanakkale and the village of Geyikli, ending their run at Geyikli İskelesi, the dock for ferryboats to Bozcaada.

 In season (May through September), there are direct buses from Istanbul and other cities to Geyikli İskelesi: get on the bus in the city, get off the bus and board the ferry.

 Car and passenger ferryboats operated by Gestaş make the 5-km (3-mile) voyage from Geyikli İskelesi to the town of Bozcaada in about 35 minutes.
-Tickets are round-trip/return: buy it once, go both ways on it.
+In the busy months from May through October, ferries operate Monday throgh Thursday at least every two hours between about 08:00 am and 22:00 (10:00 pm); Friday through Sunday, voyages are hourly on the hour.
+All tickets are round-trip/return: buy it once, go both ways on it.